JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/Readme.md

+Description
+===
+A scratch written, strictly browser convolutional neural network for arrhythmia detection, using tensorflow js, with reference to [the python equivalentw](https://github.com/JordanMicahBennett/Brower-Ai-Arrythmia-Detection/tree/master/python-arrhythmia-detection).

+About
+===
 1. There are several python neural network codes that can diagnose arrhythmia.
 I explored [this one which uses tensorflow](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.).

     For testing purposes, I setup the code, and modified it to store the predictions it produced in a folder.